 Here are the solutions Alibaba is talking about.

 This is pretty amazing.
-New retail, finance, public services, manufacturing, transportation and logisticss, media and education.
+New retail, finance, public services, manufacturing, transportation and logistics, media and education.
 It’s sweeping.

 I’m not really sure where this is all going.